DevExpress/testcafe/docs/articles/documentation/test-api/authentication/user-roles.md

 > Role initialization code is executed only once when the role is used for the first time.

-After you created roles, you can switch between users at any moment.
-Use the `t.useRole` function for this.
+After you create the roles, you can switch between users at any moment except for the role initialization code.

+To switch to a role, use the `t.useRole` function.

 ```text
 t.useRole( role )